 Complete the course by understanding your options when it comes to AD certificate services and how to best manage certificates.

-Chintan has 10+ years of teaching and instructional designer experience in Information Technology.
+Chintan Thakkar has more than 10 years of teaching and instructional designer experience in Information Technology.
 His areas of expertise include networking, and server and storage systems management.
-He has also developed complex software using various programming languages.
-From an instructional design and teaching perspective, Chintan is focused on (Cisco) CCNA, Networking, Server, and Cloud Computing courses.
-Chintan holds a Master of Science in Computer Science from Southern Methodist University, in Dallas, Texas, and earned his Bachelor of Engineering Degree in Computer Engineering from South Gujarat University in Surat, India.
+From an instructional design and teaching perspective, he focuses on (Cisco) CCNA, Networking, Server, and Cloud Computing courses.
+He holds a Master of Science in Computer Science from Southern Methodist University and earned his Bachelor of Engineering in Computer Engineering from South Gujarat University in Surat, India.

-This is an advanced level program.
-Students should have a base knowledge about computer hardware, installing hard drives, installing and navigating operation systems, and basic networking knowledge.
-It is recommended that students should either first take CompTIA A+ and Network+ or have the equivalent of two years of experience working with computers.
+This is an advanced level course.
+You should have a base knowledge about computer hardware, installing hard drives, installing and navigating operation systems, and basic networking knowledge.
+It is recommended that you either first take CompTIA A+ and Network+ or have the equivalent of two years of experience working with computers.